tendermint/spec/spec/consensus/light-client/detection.md

 # Failure Detection

-The light client must be able to detect failures in the trust assumptions.
-Ideally, it should never trust a header, which was forged by malicious validators.
+If there are more than 1/3 (or more) faulty validators, safety may be violated.
+This document describes how the light client can detect such violations (after the fact) and the next steps.

-## Connectivity requirement
+## 1. Detection

-To meet the above requirement, it must be connected to at least one honest full node.
+The bare minimum requirement is to be connected to at least one honest full node.
 This is sufficient so long as there's no fork on the main chain.

 If there is a fork on the main chain, it means that two full nodes have decided on two different headers for the same height.
-Then the requirement would at least require that the lite client is **connected to one honest full node on each branch of the fork**.
+Then the requirement would at least require that the lite client is connected to one honest full node on each branch of the fork.

 _Remark_: +1/3 of malicious validators can create an unlimited number of forks.

-However, if we assume that correct full node is going to halt in case of a fork on the main chain, then we only need to notice that fact.

-In practice, this means connecting to 1 or more geographically distributed full nodes (called witnesses), which belong to different companies.
+In practice, this means connecting to 1 or more geographically distributed full nodes (called **witnesses**), which belong to different companies.
 Note this number does not include the primary full node (called primary), which is used for obtaining new headers.

-_Remark_: we can't guarantee all witnesses won't follow the same branch of a fork. to guarantee that, we'll need the light client to be connected to +1/3 of nodes, which is impractical.
+_Remark_: we can't guarantee all witnesses won't follow the same branch of a fork. to guarantee that, we'll need the light client to be connected to +1/3 of nodes, which is impossible (_the structure of the network where validators are hidden behind sentries makes this impossible_).

-## Evidence detection
+Full nodes are much more connected.
+And, if we assume a correct full node is going to halt in case of a fork on the main chain, then **we only need to notice that fact**.

 After the light client verifies a new header (`H`) it received from primary, it should cross-check `H` with the headers from all witnesses.
 Cross-checking